ishar19/backend/README.md

 ---
 # Getting Started

-These instructions will help you run the Fast API locally on your machine.
+These instructions will help you run the Fast API application locally on your machine.

 ## Prerequisites